email discomfort

 What would C.S.
 Lewis have said about emails,

-if they had been around when he wrote The Screwtape Letters?
+if email had existed when he wrote The Screwtape Letters?

 Seven Questions that CS Lewis might ask: